dslavineccsl/bel_projects/README.md

 Main difference in the kernel module is now in the "etherbone_master_process" function where EB packet content is not analyzed anymore, but it is just passed to EB slave via PCI kernel module where in eb_pci_slave is written into RX_FIFO_DATA fifo and then response is read back from eb_pci_slave from TX_FIFO_DATA fifo.
 First the EB packet header (first 8 bytes) is written to eb_pci_slave and then response is read back from eb_pci_slave and passed back to SW.
 Then the EB records are written to eb_pci_slave and response is read back from eb_pci_slave and passed back to Etherbone/SW.

+Drawback here is that there is more PCI traffic needed since whole EB packet needs to be transferred via PCI to the eb_slave_top and response read back.

 PCI kernel module modification